maths/stack-web/website_files/CaseStudies/2022/HonoursComplexVariables.md

 * evaluation of real integrals using contour integrals.

 The course content is based on an established set of course notes (around 80 pages) written by Dr Richard Gratwick, the current course organiser.
 The notes contain the background theory, proofs, examples and some exercises for the students to practise.
 Students were expected to work on them while they were studying each lecture's content.
-Most students though didn't attempt these exercises and only looked on the solutions which were provided every week.
-In addition to the exercises are tasks used in face to face workshops.
+In addition to the exercises there are also tasks used in face to face workshops.

 ## Execution

 Traditionally, the course would have had three 50-minute whole-class lectures and one 50-minute workshop each week.
 In the academic year 2021-22, the course was redesigned in response to constraints imposed by pandemic restrictions.
-The course ran with two 50-minute synchronous digital sessions each week, in which the lecturer used a form of flipped classroom with polling in Zoom.
+The course ran with two 50-minute synchronous digital lectures each week, in which the lecturer used a form of flipped classroom with polling in Zoom, and one 50-minute in-person workshop.
 The notes were converted from a static PDF to a collection of quizzes in the STACK service.
-Each week the students had 3-4 STACK quizzes, which needed 1-2 hours to work through each of them.
-So, each week they were spending 10-12 hours on the course in total (contact hours, quizzes, workshop, assignments).
+Each week the students had 3-4 STACK quizzes, and taking into consideration the design of the quizzes, we estimate that the students would need 1-2 hours to work through each of them.
+So, each week we expect the students to spend 10-12 hours on the course in total (contact hours, quizzes, workshop, assignments).
 The STACK quizzes were used for practise and they didn't contribute towards the final mark of the course.

 This redesign was influenced by the previous work at the University of Edinburgh developing two fully online courses <a href="../../2019/FAC">Fundamentals of Algebra and Calculus</a> (FAC) and Introductory Mathematics and its Applications (IMA) [1].
-The resources for Honours Complex Variables were created by Richard Gratwick, Steven O’Hagan and the postgraduate internes Ivona Gjeroska, Maddy Baron and Xie Jin Ng, in collaboration with Giampaolo D’Alessandro (University of Southampton).
+The resources for Honours Complex Variables were created by Richard Gratwick, Steven O’Hagan, the postgraduate intern Ivona Gjeroska and the undergraduate interns Maddy Baron and Xie Jin Ng, in collaboration with Giampaolo D’Alessandro (University of Southampton).
 The redesign aimed to be future-proof in the sense that materials created should be suitable for reuse in subsequent years, with iterated improvements, even when a return to fully on-campus teaching is possible.

 ## Results